DARPA-ASKEM/terarium-docs/docs/get-started/index.md

 1. Search for `covid` again, and this time click :octicons-share-android-24:{ aria-hidden="true" } **Models** to view the model results.
 2. To look for models that have the same variables as the selected dataset, click *Dead* in the **Concepts** facet.
-3. Click a model to view its description, including the list of variables it contains.
+3. Click the **Giordano2020 - SIDARTHE model of COVID-19 spread in Italy** model to view its description, including the list of variables it contains.
-4. When you find a model that matches the dataset concepts, click **Add to selected resources**.
-Choose the following models:
+4. Click **Add to selected resources**.
-    - Bucky
-    - CHIME-SIR
-    - Giordano2020 - SIDARTHE model of COVID-19 spread in Italy
 5. On the Selected resources pane, click **Add to project > COVID-19**.

 ## Create a workflow